recurly/recurly-client-ruby/README.md

 })
 ```

-The any configuration items you do not include in the above config call will be defaulted to the standard configuration items.
+Any configuration items you do not include in the above config call will be defaulted to the standard configuration items.
 For example if you do not define default_currency then
 Recurly.default_currency will be used.